 The Advantages of the ROBS Solution vs. the Self-Directed IRA to Buy a Business with IRA or 401(k) funds

-How Does the ROBS structure work?
+How Does the Rollover Business Start-up or ROBS structure work?

-- 1. Jim, an entrepreneur or existing business owner, establishes a new C Corporation in the state where the business will be operating.
+1. Jim, an entrepreneur or existing business owner, establishes a new C Corporation in the state where the business will be operating.
 The ROBS structure must involve a C Corporation and not an LLC or S Corporation because the exemption to the IRS prohibited transaction rules under IRC 4975(d) involves the purchase of “Qualifying Employer Securities”, which is defined as stock of a Corporation.
 Using an LLC would not satisfy this definition and only individuals can be shareholders of an S Corporation and a 401(k) Plan is a trust.

-- 2. The new C Corporation adopts a prototype 401(k) plan that specifically permits the plan participants, including Jim, to direct the investment of their plan accounts into a selection of investments options, including employer stock, also known as “qualifying employer securities.
+2. The new C Corporation adopts a prototype 401(k) plan that specifically permits the plan participants, including Jim, to direct the investment of their plan accounts into a selection of investments options, including employer stock, also known as “qualifying employer securities.

-- 3. Jim elects to participate in the new 401(k) plan and, as permitted by the plan, directs a rollover of a prior employer’s 401(k) Plan funds into the newly adopted 401(k) plan.
+3. Jim elects to participate in the new 401(k) plan and, as permitted by the plan, directs a rollover of a prior employer’s 401(k) Plan funds into the newly adopted 401(k) plan.

-- 4. Jim then directs the investment of his or her 401(k) plan account to purchase the C Corporation’s newly issued stock at fair market value (i.e., the amount that Jim wishes to invest in the new business).
+4. Jim then directs the investment of his or her 401(k) plan account to purchase the C Corporation’s newly issued stock at fair market value (i.e., the amount that Jim wishes to invest in the new business).

-- 5. Jim also invests personal funds equal to more than 1% of the purchase price so that the structure is not considered an Employee Stock Option Plan (ESOP).
+5. Jim also invests personal funds equal to more than 1% of the purchase price so that the structure is not considered an Employee Stock Option Plan (ESOP).

-- 6. The C Corporation utilizes the proceeds from the sale of stock (the amount of rollover funds and personal funds used) to purchase the assets for the new business.
+6. The C Corporation utilizes the proceeds from the sale of stock (the amount of rollover funds and personal funds used) to purchase the assets for the new business.

-- 7. Joe would be able to earn a salary from the revenues of the business as well as personally guarantee any business loan.
+7. Joe would be able to earn a salary from the revenues of the business as well as personally guarantee any business loan.

-What is the Difference between using a Self-Directed Vs. ROBS structure to buy a business?
+What is the Difference between using a Self-Directed vs ROBS structure to buy a business?

-The limitation of using a Self-Directed IRA LLC to buy a business is that the individual retirement account business owner would not be able to be actively involved in the business, earn a salary, or even personally guarantee a business loan.
-Whereas, if the business owner used a ROBS strategy, that individual would be able to be actively involved in the business, earn a salary, as well as personally guarantee a business loan without triggering the IRS prohibited transaction rules.
+The limitation of using a Self-Directed IRA LLC to buy a business is that the individual retirement account business owner will not actively involve themselves in the business, earn a salary, or even personally guarantee a business loan.
+Whereas, if the business owner uses a Rollover Business Start-up strategy, that individual can actively involve themselves in the business and earn a salary.
+Additionally, the individual can personally guarantee a business loan without triggering the IRS prohibited transaction rules.